REVIEW — Groundfloor, "Build Your Future"

 Groundfloor vs. RealtyMogul, EquityMultiple, CrowdStreet

-These platforms (RealtyMogul, EquityMultiple, CrowdStreet) offer both debt and equity investments and a diverse array of real estate asset classes, including multifamily; this stands in contrast to Groundfloor's narrower focus on the single-family market.
+These platforms (RealtyMogul, EquityMultiple, CrowdStreet) offer both debt and equity investments and a diverse array of real estate asset classes, including multifamily; this approach stands in contrast to Groundfloor's narrower focus on the single-family market.

 Scoring Groundfloor